FoRTE-Research/FoRTE-FuzzBench/README.md

 # fuzzing-benchmarks

-This repository contains a collection of benchmarks and seed inputs for easy fuzzing.
+This repository contains a collection of benchmarks and seed inputs to make fuzzing more easily comparable and reproducable.

-For instructions on installing and running any benchmark, please refer to its respective `readme` file.
+For instructions on installing and running a given benchmark, refer to the `readme` file in is respective directory.

 ## Benchmark Stats